 - Peanuts or Macadamia nuts can be used instead of cashews

 - Almost any kind of cheese will work – If you want a gooey, melty cheesy casserole, you can double the amount of cheese – I like to use just enough to entice my teenager into eating the vegetables while still maintaining some healthful aspects to the dish!

-My payoff: A large casserole with leftovers (yeah!) that’s still pretty healthy.
+A large casserole with leftovers (yeah!) that’s still pretty healthy.